 Memories and Metamorphosis

 My first trip to Chengdu was in 1988 where I met Shu Lan, one of my very best friends.
-My fondest memory of Shanghai, from that first trip, was an evening spent in the charming Jazz Club at the Peace Hotel.
+My fondest memory of Shanghai, from a later trip, was an evening spent in the charming Jazz Club at the Peace Hotel.
 Situated just off the famous Bund, where you can promenade past stately European commercial buildings that harken back to the days of empire or turn you gaze across the Huangpu River towards Pudong and its futuristic views of modern China.

 Explore the City on Foot

 Sunset photography from the Bund is an opportunity well worth scheduling should you ever journey to this mega city.
 And when the sun has set prepare yourself for the short walk up Nanjing Road where the glitzy neon lights offer great opportunities for night photography.